serverpod/serverpod_docs/docs/08-contribute.md

 :::info

 If you run the local version of the `serverpod` command line interface, you will need to set the `SERVERPOD_HOME` environment variable.
-It should point to your cloned `serverpod` repository.
+It should point to the root your cloned `serverpod` monorepo.
+(E.g. `/Users/myuser/MyRepos/serverpod`)

+If you use `serverpod create` to set up a new project with a local version of the tooling, you may need to edit the pubspec files in the created packages to point to your local serverpod packages.

 :::